-Here are a few items to consider before you start your running program:
+Here are a few items to consider before you start running:

 Visit a running specialty store where you can run in several different pairs on a treadmill before deciding on a model.
 Employees may also recommend specific models after watching you run and determining how your foot strikes the ground.
 The shoe you select should also match your overall fitness level and goals.

 But the truth is the more you run, the more you’ll appreciate technical, moisture-wicking fabrics made for runners.
 These clothes are also lightweight, built to keep you cool and dry in warm weather, plus they won’t irritate the skin.
 You should also consider a hat if you’re running in the sun and a sports bra if you’re a woman.

 While training in heart rate zones may be more for intermediate and advanced runners, a heart rate monitor and GPS watch can be a useful tool for beginners who start running, too.
 In addition to tracking your workout time and mileage, a good heart rate monitor can also give you information, such as calories burned and recommendations on how much time you need in between workouts to recover.